HasanShaik2001/Market_Basket_Analysis/README.md

 ### Project Overview

 * The aim of this project is to improve the sales of retailers by better understanding of customer purchasing patterns.
-* this involves analysing large data sets such as purchase history to reveal the product groupings , as well as the products likely to be purchased together.
+* This involves analysing large data sets such as purchase history to reveal the product groupings , as well as the products likely to be purchased together.
 * By analysing various aspects of data we seek to identify trends, make data-driven decisions and get deep understanding of customer purchasing patterns in stores.

 ### Data Sources